zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/61-real-load-aware-scheduling.md

 In the 2nd step of the algorithm, one variant uses the current pod's total CPU limits instead of requests, to have a stronger upper bound of expected utilization.

-The 50% threshold value for utilisation will be made configurable.
+The 50% threshold value for utilisation will be made configurable via plugin argument.

 **Algorithm Analysis**